Pam Moughler, Clerk

 (East of US23, south of Center Rd.)

-RECEIVING AN ABSENTEE BALLOT IN PERSON- Voters may visit the Clerk department and receive a ballot in person.
+RECEIVING A MAIL BALLOT IN PERSON- Voters may visit the Clerk’s department and receive a ballot in person.
 Photo ID or affidavit is required.
 By law, we can NOT give out a spouse’s ballot if not present.

-ADDRESSES- By law, ballots can NOT be forwarded to another mail address.
-If you will be out of town or need your ballot mailed to an address other than your residence, please include the temporary address on your application.
+TEMPORARY ADDRESSES- By law, the post office cannot mail a ballot to a forwarded mail address.
+If you will be out of town and need your ballot mailed to an address other than your residence, please complete this Temporary Address Request form.
+Each voter will need to sign his or her own request.

 Michigan Voter Information Center